Norb Hecker: Coaching career

 On February 23, 1959, Hecker began his coaching career by signing as an assistant under new Green Bay Packers' coach Vince Lombardi.
+He relayed how he was hired in a 2002 interview: "Jack Vainisi called me and said Lombardi wanted to talk to me about coming to Green Bay.
+I didn't know Vince from Adam.
+I went to Green Bay and talked to Lombardi, but spent more time with (Phil) Bengtson.
+Lombardi told me he was going to Jack Mara's funeral (in New York) and that he would call me the next week.
+Lombardi called me the next day and told me I was hired.
+I heard later that Buddy Parker (former NFL head coach) had recommended me."

 Inheriting a team that had won just once in 1958, Lombardi finished with a winning record in his first season, then narrowly missed capturing the NFL title the following year.
 In each of the next two campaigns, the Packers won the championship, then added another in 1965.
 The latter title resulted in Hecker being hired by the expansion Falcons as their first head coach on January 26, 1966.
+He was hired on a four-year contract for $100,000.

 Lombardi was initially pursued as the first Atlanta coach, but after deciding to stay with Green Bay, was asked for recommendations for Atlanta's first coach.
-At the time, Lombardi did not recommend Hecker and the Atlanta owner, Rankin Smith Sr., thinking Lombardi was trying to pull one over on him, decided to hire Hecker.
+At the time, Lombardi did not recommend Hecker and the Atlanta owner, Rankin Smith Sr., thinking Lombardi was trying to pull one over on him, decided to hire Hecker; NFL commissioner Pete Rozelle also recommended Hecker.
 The next three years would be an exercise in frustration for Hecker who managed just four wins in his 31 games at the helm.
 One bad omen of this misery came in the team's first exhibition game when the Falcons' kicker Wade Traynham completely missed the ball on the kickoff.
 Following the inaugural 3–11 season, the Falcons were plagued by injuries in 1967 and declined to a 1–12–1 mark, the lone win coming in a one-point mid-season contest against the Minnesota Vikings.